libp2p/specs/webtransport/README.md

 The WebTransport protocol is currently under development at the IETF.
 Chrome has implemented and shipped support for [draft-02](https://datatracker.ietf.org/doc/draft-ietf-webtrans-http3/).

-The most exciting feature for libp2p (other than the improved performance and hole punching success rates that QUIC gives us) is that the W3C added a browser API allowing browsers to establish connections to nodes with self-signed certificates, provided they know the hash of the certificate in advance: [`serverCertificateHashes`](https://www.w3.org/TR/webtransport/#dom-webtransportoptions-servercertificatehashes).
+The most exciting feature for libp2p (other than the numberous performance benefits that QUIC gives us) is that the W3C added a browser API allowing browsers to establish connections to nodes with self-signed certificates, provided they know the hash of the certificate in advance: [`serverCertificateHashes`](https://www.w3.org/TR/webtransport/#dom-webtransportoptions-servercertificatehashes).
 This API is already [implemented in Chrome](https://chromestatus.com/feature/5690646332440576).
 Firefox is working on a WebTransport implementation and is [likely to implement](https://github.com/mozilla/standards-positions/issues/167#issuecomment-1015951396) `serverCertificateHashes` as well.

 ## Certificates